833-IAM-TBLO

-This is the most common choice.
-You essentially get two loans – the construction loan and the permanent mortgage, but you do it all in one closing.
-You borrow the construction funds like any other construction loan.
-Upon completion of the construction, the loan automatically converts to a permanent mortgage.
+This is the most common and most convenient choice.
+You essentially get two loans – the construction loan and the permanent mortgage – but you do it all in one closing.
+One approval, one interest rate, one down payment, and one set of closing costs.
+Upon completion of the construction, the loan automatically converts to a permanent mortgage with no second closing required.

 This option is more complicated but allows a little more freedom when building the home.
 You first apply for the construction loan based on the building plans and the funds you need.
 You go through the approval, closing, and funding process for construction funds only.